-Once you've cracked some packs, you might be wondering how to keep them nice and organize them.
-The large character cards require their own unique sleeve and storage system.
-Here are some recommendations.
-See BCWs post on the topic https://www.bcwsupplies.com/blog/2018/11/21/protecting-transformers-tcg-cards/
+Once youve cracked some packs, you might be wondering how to keep them looking nice and orderly.
+While the battle cards are standard size and have many established options already available, the large character cards require their own unique sleeve and storage system.

 Eye of the Matrix

-There are many others but these have actually seen some tournament support
+There are many others custom card sets, but these have seen the most balance testing and tournament support

 Dr. Arkeville's Transformers Trading Card Game Lab